-New litigation associates attend an intensive series of training programs on the basics of the Firm's litigation practice.
+- Junior litigation associates attend an intensive series of training programs on the basics of the Firm's litigation practice.
 These courses are organized around stages of a case, including pleadings, discovery, motions, trials and appeals as well as fundamental aspects of investigations and antitrust work.
-Our training focuses on the practical aspects of being a new litigator.
-These programs teach new litigators how to be advocates for their clients and add value to their cases.
+By focusing on the practical aspects of being a new litigator these programs teach new litigators how to be advocates for their clients and add value to their cases.

 The Firm holds more than 300 live classes a year, on topics ranging from overviews

 of practice areas to detailed discussion of recent developments

 Associates at all levels are encouraged to participate in the many courses and workshops we offer.
-Our litigation, corporate and specialty groups each regularly hold lunches where attorneys present courses to their colleagues on interesting cases and transactions, as well as relevant developments in the law.
-We also offer firm wide training programs throughout the year to help associates improve their communication, negotiation and management skills.
+Our litigation, corporate and specialty groups each regularly hold lunches where attorneys present to their colleagues on interesting cases and transactions, as well as relevant developments in the law.
+We also offer firm-wide training programs throughout the year to help associates improve their communication, negotiation and management skills.
 Some of our most popular classes include:

 Communication skills workshops, offered several times a year, which give associates the opportunity to practice effective communication techniques and to receive feedback in individual coaching sessions or in a small, supportive group

 Cross-practice finance trainings emphasizing how attorneys use financial concepts in practice

-We also have an online library containing most of our training programs available for viewing by attorneys at their convenience as well as short podcasts on discrete topics for certain practice areas.
+- We also have an online library containing most of our training programs available for viewing by attorneys at their convenience as well as short podcasts on discrete topics for certain practice areas.